 4. Try getting a jump start

-“One idea I haven’t tried yet is getting on the new time zone the day before I arrive to my destination.
-This would be forcing myself to fall asleep on the plane when it’s night time in my destination and then set an alarm at a normal time even though I’m still on the plane and it could potentially be my normal sleep time at home.
-I haven’t done this yet as I try to start adjusting to the time difference as soon as I land, but this could potentially give me a one day jump start.”
+“One idea I haven’t tried yet is getting on the new time zone the day before I arrive in my destination.
+This would be forcing myself to fall asleep on the plane when it’s nighttime in my destination and then set an alarm at a normal time even though I’m still on the plane and it could potentially be my normal sleep time at home.
+I haven’t done this yet as I try to start adjusting to the time difference as soon as I land, but this could potentially give me a one-day jump-start.”

 As we humans are highly sensitive to the timing and brightness of light exposure, our addition to this list is: “play” with light.

 Dim the lights before you go to bed and expose yourself to light when you get up.
 Particularly natural light sends your body a message that it’s the time to “rise and shine” so the best thing to do in the morning is to head outdoors and let the sun do its magic.

 SLEEP TRACKING CAN HELP YOU WIN THE BATTLE AGAINST JET LAG